 Summer Fee Authorization.
 Graduate students holding a 50 percent or greater GA appointment for autumn and spring semesters are entitled to a full fee authorization during the immediately following summer term without being on appointment.
 Students holding a 25 percent GA appointment for two consecutive semesters are entitled to a summer fee authorization at half the full fee authorization rate.
 MS students and predoctoral students using the summer fee authorization must be registered for at least four hours of credit.
 Post-candidacy doctoral candidates must register for at least three hours of credit.
 A graduate student who elects not to enroll during the summer may not defer the use of the summer fee authorization.
-Students on a summer fee authorization must be registered.
+Students on a summer fee authorization may hold a 25 percent or less GA appointment.
 Fellows, Trainees, or non-GA appointments for one or both semesters are not eligible for the summer term fee authorization.
 Student Associate titles are not meant to be used as a substitute for GA appointments during the summer term.